 - Reduced the front aperture circle diameter by 20 mm to match the RFoV ITS-in-a-box (revision 1) (page 5 on mechanical drawing).

 Revision 2.6 (released internally)

-- Simplified tablet holder to be similar to the phone mount
+- Simplified the tablet mount to be similar to the phone mount.